 The Entry-Level master's curriculum includes options for the sought-after advanced practice nursing roles of nurse practitioner (NP) and clinical nurse specialist (CNS).
-Nurse practitioner (NP) specialty options include Acute Care, Family, General Adult, Pediatrics, and Psychiatric-Mental Health, as well as dual-specialty options in Adult/Gerontology, Adult/Psychiatric-Mental Health, and Adult/Women's Health.
-Clinical nurse specialist (CNS) options include Clinical Leader/Manager and dual-focus options in either Adult/Elder Psychiatric-Mental Health, or Child/Adolescent Psychiatric-Mental Health.
+Nurse practitioner (NP) specialty options include Acute Care, Family, General Adult, Pediatrics, and Psychiatric-Mental Health, as well as dual-specialty options in Adult/Gerontology, and Adult/Women's Health.
+Clinical nurse specialist (CNS) options include the above clinical areas and either Adult Psychiatric-Mental Health, or Child/Adolescent Psychiatric-Mental Health.
 All options prepare students for board certification in their chosen advanced practice specialty.

-Post-baccalaureate Education / Individualized Attention
+Post-Baccalaureate Education / Individualized Attention

-Since MGH Institute is solely dedicated to graduate education, our students don't compete with undergraduates for faculty attention as they might at other institutions.
+Since MGH Institute is solely dedicated to Post-Baccalaureate education, our students don't compete with undergraduates for faculty attention as they might at other institutions.
 This, in addition to our small class sizes, allows for a uniquely personalized environment in which students are the center of faculty attention and, as a result, develop their professional skills within a nurturing environment.